sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Feature: [FEATURE] Admin UI changes for ingredient table and product table #543

 ## Steps to follow:
+Pre-requisite: MP-Login-001

-1. Pre-requisite: Access to the Admin UI.
+1. Access to the Admin UI.
 2. Navigate to the ingredient table section in the Admin UI.
 3. Verify that the new ingredient table is displayed with the updated columns as per the solution described in the feature request.
 4. Check for options to create, edit, and delete columns in the ingredient table.